Pay day loan

 The person borrowing the money is also known as the debtor.

 When you are taking out a loan it is generally advisable to make a budget first so that you know how your loan repayments will work around your other monthly expenses.
 This is one of the most basic rules of handling consumer credit responsibly – making a budget.

 Total repayment amount

 This is the standard way of referring to the amount you will repay in total.
-It includes the amount that you originally borrowed with interest factored in.
+It includes the amount that you originally borrowed with interest and any additional fees or charges factored in.

 Another name for the amount of time you are borrowing the money for is the “loan term”.
 The longer the loan term, the higher your total repayment amount will be.

 You will not generally repay your loan all at once but will instead pay it back in instalments.
 These help break up the financial burden of the repayments as well as reassuring the creditor that you intend to pay the full amount.